spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 for a complex lab environment or separate physical devices.
 You can also use this setup to quickly test and validate Edge configurations before deploying them in production.

-We encourage you to check out the reference resources below to learn more about Palette Edge.
+We encourage you to check the reference resources below to learn more about Palette Edge.

 - [Palette Edge](../../clusters/edge/edge.md)
 - [Edge Architecture](../../clusters/edge/architecture.md)